samegens/musical-complexity-analyzer/README.md

 ### Note diversity

 How many different notes a piece contains.
-We use notational diversity, which means that enharmonically equivalent notes (like E-sharp and F-flat) are counted as different pitches based on how they're written in the score.
+We use notational diversity, which means that enharmonically equivalent notes (like C-sharp and D-flat) are counted as different pitches based on how they're written in the score.

 #### Easiest